 - Total lease rate: $23 PSF per year ($20 PSF annual rent + $3 utilities and janitorial), or $230,000 per year, or about $19,167 per month

-Based on this example, the tenant saves over $800 per month compared to the full-service gross lease in the previous section.
+Based on the example above, the tenant saves over $800 per month compared to the full-service gross lease in the previous section.
 However, if utility bills increase due to an unseasonably hot summer or cold winter, those savings could quickly disappear.

 Under a net lease, a tenant pays a fixed amount as “base rent” plus a pro-rata share of property taxes, building insurance, and common area maintenance (CAM).

-The items that are paid by the tenant – or “passed through” to the tenant from the landlord – depend on the type of net lease the tenant has:
+The items that the tenant pays – or “pass through” to the tenant from the landlord – depend on the type of net lease the tenant has:

 - Single net lease: base rent + property taxes